skiadas/DataWranglingCourse/notes/security_auth.md

 We start with a broad description of security principles.
 There are three key areas of concern when discussing security:

 Confidentiality
   ~ Our ability to protect the data from those not authorized to access it.
 A good example of this principle is the advice to not share with anyone what your password is.
-We try to present confidentiality when we for example make sure noone is looking at us as we type in our password, or if we try to hide the ATM screen when typing in our PIN.
+We try to preserve confidentiality when we for example make sure noone is looking at us as we type in our password, or if we try to hide the ATM screen when typing in our PIN.

 Integrity
   ~ Our ability to prevent change in our data in an unauthorized or undesirable manner.
 This of course includes preventing unauthorized access, but it also incorporates the ability to recover and reverse any undesirable changes.
 A common example of this is our use of hard drive or database backups, so that if something happens to our computer we don't lose all our data.
 Integrity is particularly important for example in medical information, as corrupted data may result in the wrong treatment given to a patient.

 Availability
-  ~ Our ability to access the data when needed.
-For example we can provide confidentiality and integrity by burying a hard drive inside of concrete, but then we also lose our ability to get to that data.
+  ~ Our ability to provide the data when needed to those authorized to access it.
+For example we can provide confidentiality and integrity by burying a hard drive inside a block of concrete, but then we also lose our ability to get to that data.
 Another example of loss of availability is the so-called Denial of Service (DoS) attacks.

 Along with the aforementioned goals, we must also consider various attack methods.
 These fit broadly into four groups:

 Interception
-  ~ attacks allow unauthorized access to the data.
+  ~ attacks attempt to access the data without proper authorization.

 Interruption
   ~ attacks prevent our access to the data, temporarily or permanently.